|

 Things to remember:

-- Your pattern pieces may need to be lengthened to your height requirements.
-For instance, trouser and skirt pattern pieces might look a bit short until you lengthen them.
+• Your pattern pieces may need to be lengthened to your height requirements.
+For instance, trousers and skirt pattern pieces might look a bit short until you lengthen them.

 Any questions?